jrang188/alpine/content/posts/cloud_native_haiti.md

 using declarative configurations, eliminating system administrators’ need for direct intervention.
-This autonomy allows quicker deployment cycles, as developers can define the desired deployment state through a YAML file (Luksa 2017).
+This autonomy allows quicker deployment cycles, as developers can define the desired deployment state through a YAML file (Luksa 2017).:br
 Given these advantages, I recommend setting up a Kubernetes cluster through a cloud provider like AWS EKS, Azure AKS, or Google GKE.
-The complexity of configuring our hardware for Kubernetes suggests that a cloud-based solution would be more feasible and practical, especially for HHA, who might have limited IT resources.
-Additionally, I propose that the SFU School of Computing Science establish a Kubernetes cluster for educational purposes.
+The complexity of configuring our hardware for Kubernetes suggests that a cloud-based solution would be more feasible and practical, especially for HHA, who might have limited IT resources.:br Additionally, I propose that the SFU School of Computing Science establish a Kubernetes cluster for educational purposes.
 This would provide a valuable, hands-on learning environment for students, particularly in courses like CMPT 415, enabling them to deploy and manage their applications effectively while maintaining security and minimizing risks.
-This initiative would enhance their technical skills and prepare them for real-world software development challenges.
-**_GitOps_** The declarative nature of Kubernetes also introduces us to the concept of GitOps, where the state of the infrastructure and deployment is kept in a Git repository as a single source of truth, therefore enabling a more consistent infrastructure, enhanced visibility
+This initiative would enhance their technical skills and prepare them for real-world software development challenges.:br_**GitOps**_ The declarative nature of Kubernetes also introduces us to the concept of GitOps, where the state of the infrastructure and deployment is kept in a Git repository as a single source of truth, therefore enabling a more consistent infrastructure, enhanced visibility